Letter of Intent to Resign or Retire

 For classified service employees, we kindly request that Human Resources receive this letter at least 2 weeks prior to the date of separation.
 This letter should be addressed to the AVP of Human Resources (Julie Briggs) and copied to your immediate supervisor and vice president.
 The letter should be given to your immediate supervisor to route and complete additional forms.

 For unclassified service employees (professional and faculty), this letter should be received by Human Resources at least 30 days prior to the date of separation.
-This letter should be addressed to our College President (Denise A. Battles) and copied to your immediate supervisor and vice president.
+This letter should be addressed to our College President (Denise A. Battles) and copied to your immediate supervisor, cabinet-level administrator, and human resources.
 The letter should be given to your immediate supervisor to route and complete forms.

 For those employees who are retiring from SUNY Geneseo, please contact Human Resources to schedule a pre-retirement informational meeting.
 To access pre-retirement planning information and resources, CLICK HERE.